 BRIEF CAREER SYNOPSIS:

-Believe it or not, I am still at my very first job!
 I started at First Media my senior year of high school in 2004 as a part-time board op running NASCAR on WPTM.
 Then I started producing the local high school football and basketball games.
-They loved the way I incorporated bumper music, special liners, highlights of the big plays, and the scoreboard updates into the broadcast, so they moved me to more of a on-air announcer.
-In 2005 WYTT flipped from Urban AC (running off The Touch) to its current format and I started doing nights.
-Then in 2007 the opportunity came up to program WYTT.
+They loved the way I incorporated bumper music, special liners, highlights of the big plays, and the scoreboard updates into the broadcast, so they moved me to more of an on-air announcer.
+In 2005, WYTT flipped from Urban AC (running off The Touch) to its current format and I started doing nights.
+Then in 2007, the opportunity came up to program WYTT.
 The ratings and revenue shot up and I was then promoted to my current position in 2009.
 In May of 2015, I got another opportunity to do IT work for a medical group in North Carolina, while also keeping PD stripes at WYTT, and I am also starting up a mobile DJ business.

 1) What's your radio background?